PhilipSnows/quartz/content/website/Guide.md

 ![600](https://i.imgur.com/hKKMGvd.png)

-# 2. You Shall Become a Veteran
+# 2-You Shall Become a Veteran
 > Is the game Pay to Win?
 Is the dark side stronger?
 > — Young Padawan asking reasonable questions.